PoisotLab/ms_straight_lines/manuscript.md

 areas cover the 78% and 97% percentile intervals.
 Empirical data from the `mangal.io` database are plotted in each panel (grey dots), as well as the minimal $S-1$ and maximal $S^2$ number of links (thinner and bolder black lines, respectively).
-Predictions from the flexible links model are always plausible, as they stay within these biological boundaries.](figures/models_links.png){#fig:PP_counterfactual}
+Predictions from the flexible links model are always plausible: they stay within these biological boundaries.](figures/models_links.png){#fig:PP_counterfactual}

 ## The flexible links model makes realistic predictions for small communities